octylFractal/netherfire/README.md

 - `modloader.id`: The ID of the modloader to use. `forge`, `neoforge`, `fabric`, or `quilt`.
 - `modloader.version`: The version of the modloader to use.

-Add a `mods.toml` file for the configuration of the mods in the modpack.
 Mods from any source may be included in any pack, but they may be downloaded and included as an override, increasing the size of the pack.

-There are two sections in the `mods.toml`: `mods.curseforge` and `mods.modrinth`.
+There are two sections in the `config.toml` for mods: `mods.curseforge` and `mods.modrinth`.
 Each section contains a list of mods to include from the respective mod site.
 CurseForge mods use an `i32` project and version ID, while Modrinth mods use a `String` project and version ID.
 Do not use the slug for Modrinth mods, as it is subject to change and will introduce errors.

 Each section contains a set of mappings from an arbitrary identifier to the `project_id`, `version_id`, and requirement information (`client` and `server`).
 If a mod includes bad dependency information, you can also exclude the bad dependency via `ignored_dependencies`.

-As an example, here is a `mods.toml` for a modpack that includes the Fabric API and JEI for 1.20.1 from both CurseForge and Modrinth:
+As an example, here is the mods in `config.toml` for a modpack that includes the Fabric API and JEI for 1.20.1 from both CurseForge and Modrinth:

 ```toml
 [mods.curseforge]